labist/qcodes-vscode-extension/README.md

 Python snippets for heavily used qcodes patterns in vscode

+## Installation

+Pull or download this folder at put it into your .vscode/extensions/ folder.
+The extension should work after re-starting.
+To test, make a new .py file and write qcode... a menu should pop up with different snippet options now.

 ## Features

 Standard qcodes import setups, measurements, dummy experiments, station configuration (coming soon), writing drivers (coming soon)